 Nothing beats locally grown food for freshness and flavor.
-And buying local food is a great way to strengthen our local economy by supporting our farming neighbors.
+Buying local food is a great way to strengthen our local economy by supporting our farming neighbors.

-By local food, we mean food that’s been grown or raised in the Treasure Valley or the surrounding region.
-The closer to your home the better—especially if you grow it yourself in a home garden or community garden.
+By local food, we mean food that has been grown or raised in the Treasure Valley or the surrounding region.
+The closer to your home the better— especially if you grow it yourself in a home garden or community garden.

 Why Eat Local Food?